What should I feed my dog?

 What some of you would call table scraps or spoiling your dog.
 This is fine in moderation or if you know exactly how much your dog should be eating and are giving the necessary supplements.
 There are also many foods and spices that your dog can not have.

 It is completely okay to feed you dog only one way, or do a mix of all.
 Some trial and error might also be needed to find out what works best.
 In the end, as long as your dog is eating and is healthy then it’s ok!

-Just no matter what make sure you dog has access to fresh water at all times☺
+No matter what you feed, make sure you dog always has access to fresh water☺

 Can I feed my dog human food?